 Silent Hill 2: Enhanced Edition allows you to remap inputs for almost all game functions, on a per-function basis.
 This includes setting inputs for advanced actions that you would be unable to assign on console versions, such as being able to instantly change between weapons, reloading, quick saving, and quick loading.
 These advanced actions can also be mapped to a controller.

 The PlayStation 2 version allows input remapping of basic functions, through predefined selections only.
 You cannot assign input mappings for advanced actions, such as weapon swapping or reloading.

 Silent Hill 2: Enhanced Edition is continually fixing issues—both those inherent to the PC version and issues that are found within all versions of the game—with each update release.
 Additionally, features are continually be introduced to restore/match visual elements to that of the PlayStation 2 version, and beyond.

-PCSX2 is continually being developed and improved upon, but game-specific issues within the PlayStation 2 version of Silent Hill 2 may never be addressed.
+PCSX2 is continually being developed and improved upon, but game-specific issues within the PlayStation 2 version of Silent Hill 2 may or may not be addressed.
 The PlayStation 2 version experiences issues such as the rowboat animation glitch sometimes happening; Pyramid Head's stabbing animation always being out of sync at the end of the Hospital elevator chase; incorrect environment visuals sometimes happening during the first part of the "Maria" ending; etc.